RomicaSimon/NEW-Bug-Report_Cuddle-Clones_App/README.md

 ### Summary:

-[Replicas] The message of the review is not entirely visible being truncated.
+**[Replicas] The message of the review is not entirely visible being truncated.**

 **Description:**

+The message of the review is not entirely visible being truncated.

 **Steps to reproduce:**